AdobeDocs/experience-manager-64.es-ES/help/forms/using/admin-help/controlling-access-policy-protected-documents.md

 ---
-title: Control del acceso a documentos protegidos por políticas
+title: Controlar el acceso a documentos protegidos por directivas
 seo-title: Controlling access to policy-protected documents
 description: Consulte cómo puede ver, administrar y controlar el acceso a los documentos protegidos por políticas.
 seo-description: See how you can view, manage and control the access to your policy-protected documents.